Project-PRAGMA/strategic-cost-selection-in-PB--NeurIPS2025/README.md

 project](https://duch.mimuw.edu.pl/~ps219737/projects/pro-democratic/), 101076570).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
-Neither the European Union nor the grant- ing authority can be held responsible for them.
+Neither the European Union nor the granting authority can be held responsible for them.
 Grzegorz Lisowski acknowledges support by the European Union under the Horizon Europe project [Perycles](https://perycles-project.eu/) (Participatory Democracy